lanl/ThunderBoltz/docs/source/cs_guide.rst

 #.
 By programmatically generating cross section data in python.

-   This approach involves the :class:`~.pytb.Process` object.
+   This approach involves the :class:`~.thunderboltz.Process` object.

    .. code-block:: python

-      from pytb import CrossSections
+      from thunderboltz import CrossSections
-      from pytb import Process
+      from thunderboltz import Process

       # Initialize an empty cross sections object
       cross_sections = CrossSection()